Powerful data enrichment is just an API away

 For those of you who have been around Nuix for a while, you will recognize the “10 Dimensions of Data” arrow on the left, the Nuix Engine in the middle, and the various UI screenshots on the right in the diagram below.
 This is the traditional way we’ve talked about Nuix for a decade.

 NOTE: The logos shown above are examples of companies that have APIs.
 This list does not represent Nuix’s partner list OR a specific endorsement.
 These logos merely are a sampling of the types of companies that have amazing APIs that can be used to enrich the data in Nuix.

 One of the coolest aspects of the technology’s evolution is the tremendous variability of ways in which we can enrich data with 3rd party APIs.
 This includes everything from translation and transcription to geoIP look-up.

-We are not world class at translation, transcription, NLP, or any of these other specialized functions.
+We are not world-class at translation, transcription, NLP, or any of these other specialized functions.
 However, our ability to initially store the enriched data in a searchable, viewable fashion is really cool.
-It basically means that you can take advantage of best in class enrichment, but never sacrifice on the search, view, and tagging experiences in Nuix.
+It basically means that you can take advantage of best-in-class enrichment, but never sacrifice the search, view, and tagging experiences in Nuix.

 Another great part is that it’s easier than you may think with Nuix’s scripting API.
 I’ve been on a mission recently to improve my Python skills—this was about as easy as it gets.
 The below script will iterate through the properties and text of the selected items and bounce them off a Docker container running LanguageCrunch and then write extracted entities back as Nuix custom metadata.